joshstevens19/rindexer/README.md

 To build for prod you can run `make prod_build` this will build everything for you and optimise it for production.

+## Formatting

+you can run `cargo fmt` to format the code, rules have been mapped in the `rustfmt.toml` file.

 ## Contributing

 Anyone is welcome to contribute to rindexer, feel free to look over the issues or open a new one if you have